byjean/blog/_posts/2016-09-24-automate-saucelab-tests-polymer-app-jenkins.md

 <!--more-->

 At work we use jenkins for continuous integration tasks, we naturally investigated how to automate our polymer tests from it.
-The saucelabs documentation on how to properly integrate selenium tests started from jenkins is [comprehensive](https://wiki.saucelabs.com/display/DOCS/Setting+Up+Sauce+Labs+with+Jenkins) but the bit on [`Setting Up Reporting between Sauce Labs and Jenkins`](https://wiki.saucelabs.com/display/DOCS/Setting+Up+Reporting+between+Sauce+Labs+and+Jenkins) assumes you have access to the low level webdriver instances:
+The saucelabs documentation on how to properly integrate selenium tests started from jenkins is [comprehensive](https://wiki.saucelabs.com/display/DOCS/Setting+Up+Sauce+Labs+with+Jenkins) but the bit on [`Setting Up Reporting between Sauce Labs and Jenkins`](https://wiki.saucelabs.com/display/DOCS/Setting+Up+Reporting+between+Sauce+Labs+and+Jenkins) assumes you have access to the webdriver instance:

 * to set the job name and job number you are expected to directly set them in the capabilites